-To align LLMs for multiple objectives across domains, we propose our {Multi-Action-Head DPO (MAH-DPO)} for training time optimization (Section \ref{sec:mahdpo}) and utilize our trained PRM directly for test-time alignment with reward-guided decoding with continuing hidden-state (Secrtion~\ref{sec:decoding}).
+To align LLMs for multiple objectives across domains, we propose {Multi-Action-Head DPO (MAH-DPO)} for training-time optimization (Section \ref{sec:mahdpo}) and use our trained PRM directly for test-time alignment through reward-guided decoding with continuing hidden-state (Section~\ref{sec:decoding}).